from small one page howto to huge articles all in one place

 DESCRIPTION

-The matchall filter allows to classify every packet that flows on the port and run a action on it.
+The matchall filter allows one to classify every packet that flows on the port and run a action on it.

 OPTIONS